NorrisWu0/education-frontend-prod/README.md

-# education-frontend-prod
+# This is a prod frontend repository written in html

-Education frontend repository
+This repo is created by Norris Wu for the purpose of learning terraform template files